 - Listening to the World's Largest Professional Chinese Orchestra: Established 30 years ago, the 80-member Hong Kong Chinese Orchestra is the world's largest, playing traditional and modern Chinese instruments in orchestrations that combine Chinese and Western musical elements.
 See p.
-224. - Celebrating Sundown with a Cocktail: Many hotel lounges offer spectacular views of the city as well as live music.
+240. - Celebrating Sundown with a Cocktail: Many hotel lounges offer spectacular views of the city as well as live music.
 As the sun disappears, watch the city explode in neon.
-See "The Bar, Pub & Lounge Scene" section of chapter 10, beginning on p.
-228, for venues with especially good views. - Partying until Dawn at Lan Kwai Fong: It's standing room only at bars and pubs in Central's most famous nightlife district, where the action spills out onto the street and continues until dawn.
+See "The Bar, Pub & Lounge Scene," in chapter 10, beginning on p.
+244, for venues with especially good views. - Partying until Dawn in Lan Kwai Fong: It's standing room only at bars and pubs in Central's most famous nightlife district, where the action spills out onto the street and continues until dawn.
 Other burgeoning nightlife districts include SoHo, Knutsford Terrace, and Wan Chai.
-See chapter 10. - Paying Respects at the Big Buddha: Laze on the open aft deck during the 50-minute ferry ride to Lantau island (and enjoy great views of the harbor and skyline along the way), followed by a hair-raising bus ride over lush hills to see the world's largest, seated, outdoor bronze Buddha, located at the Po Lin Monastery.
-Complete your pilgrimage with a vegetarian meal at the monastery and a visit to Ngong Ping Village with its Walking with Buddha museum, and then make your return trip via a new cable car offering more great views.
+See chapter 10. - Paying Respects at the Big Buddha: Laze on the open aft deck during the 50-minute ferry ride to Lantau island

+- (and enjoy great views of the harbor and skyline along the way), followed by a hair-raising bus ride over lush hills to see the world's largest, seated, outdoor bronze Buddha, located at the Po Lin Monastery.
+Complete your pilgrimage with a vegetarian meal at the monastery and a visit to Ngong Ping Village with its shopping and Walking with Buddha museum, and then make your return trip via cable car offering more great views.
 See the "Lantau" section of chapter 11, beginning on p.
-245.

-Zipping Over to Macau: Macau, a Portuguese outpost until it was handed back to the Chinese in 1999, is just an hour away by jetfoil and offers a fascinating blend of Chinese and Mediterranean lifestyles, evident in its spicy cuisine, colorful architecture, temples, churches, and handful of special-interest museums.
-It's also famous for its Las Vegas-style casinos.
+264. - Zipping over to Macau: Macau, for centuries a Portuguese outpost until it was handed back to the Chinese in 1999, is just an hour away by jetfoil and offers a fascinating blend of Chinese and Mediterranean lifestyles, evident in its spicy Macanese cuisine, colorful architecture, temples, churches, and handful of special-interest museums.
+It's also famous for its Las Vegasstyle casinos.
 Although you can "do" Macau in a day, I strongly urge you to spend at least a couple days here.
-You'll save money doing so, too: Macau's hotels and restaurants cost a fraction of their Hong Kong counterparts.
 See chapter 12.